Delayed Sleep Phase Syndrome

-Delayed Sleep Phase Syndrome (DSPS) is a sleep disorder where a person’s circadian ryhthm (sleep/wake cycle) is delayed from the typical day/night cycle.
+Delayed Sleep Phase Syndrome (DSPS) is a sleep disorder in which a person’s circadian rhythm (sleep/wake cycle) is delayed from the typical day/night cycle.
 People with delayed sleep phase have a natural inclination to go to bed later and wake up later than what is typically considered normal.

 How Do Circadian Rhythm Sleeping Disorders Work?

 Delayed sleep phase syndrome (DSPS) is one of many circadian rhythm sleeping disorders, and in fact it is the most prevalent of all such disorders.
 It is the opposite of advanced sleep phase syndrome, in which people go to bed and wake up earlier than normal.
 People with delayed sleep phase generally go to bed in the early morning hours, from 1 am to 4 am, and wake up later in the morning, from 8 am to 11 am.
 Socially active people, and those considered ‘night owls’, who feel more awake or sharper during the evenings, are at a high rate of having or getting this disorder.

 When delayed sleep phase is not the result of another sleeping disorder, people who have it will achieve sleep quality and duration equivalent to those with normal sleeping schedules.
 If the delayed sleep phase is not interfering with daily routines, or is in fact complimentary of the subject’s routine, it may be advised to maintain the routine, as the circadian rhythm disorder might not be harmful.